-This subsection presents simulated and real-world experiments on classification and estimation tasks, in machine learning and signal processing, to show the superiority of the generalized $(\alpha, \beta)$-posterior \eqref{eq:generalized-bayes-rule} over the conventional Bayes' posterior \eqref{eq:bayes-rule} and the $\alpha$-posterior \eqref{eq:alpha-posterior-intro}; see Figure \ref{fig:experiments} for a visual summary.
-In particular, the uncertainty-aware Bayes classifier, the uncertainty-aware Kalman filter, the uncertainty-aware particle filter, and the uncertainty-aware interactive-multiple-model filter are suggested and experimentally validated.
-For detailed experimental setups, results, discussions, and insights, see Appendix \ref{sec:append-applications} in supplementary materials.
+This subsection presents simulated and real-data experiments on classification and estimation tasks, in Bayesian machine learning and signal processing, to show the superiority of the $(\alpha, \beta)$-posterior \eqref{eq:generalized-bayes-rule}, referred to as the UA posterior, over the conventional Bayesian posterior \eqref{eq:bayes-rule} and the $\alpha$-posterior \eqref{eq:alpha-posterior-intro}.
+For technical basics on problem formulation and parameter tuning, see Subsections \ref{subsec:applications} and \ref{subsec:parameter-tuning}, respectively.
+In particular, the UA naive Bayes MAP classifier, the UA Kalman filter, the UA particle filter, and the UA interactive-multiple-model filter are suggested and experimentally validated.
+Since the $\alpha$-posterior is a special case of the UA posterior under the parameter pair $(\alpha, 1)$, when empirically tuning $(\alpha, \beta)$ on $[0, \tau] \times [0, \tau]$ for $\tau > 1$, the performance of the UA posterior is guaranteed to be no worse than that of the $\alpha$-posterior.
+Therefore, in these experiments, we do not explicitly take into consideration the $\alpha$-posterior for performance comparison, unless it is necessary.
+For detailed experimental setups, results, discussions, and insights, see Appendix \ref{sec:append-applications} in supplementary materials, due to page limit.